simphotonics/directed_graph/README.md

 Elements of a graph are called **vertices** (or nodes) and neighbouring vertices are connected by **edges**.
 The figure below shows a **directed graph** with unidirectional edges depicted as arrows.
 Graph edges are emanating from a vertex and ending at a vertex.
+In a weighted directed graph each edge is assigned a weight.

 ![Directed Graph Image](https://raw.githubusercontent.com/simphotonics/directed_graph/master/images/directed_graph.svg?sanitize=true)